Huda Ammori

-Huda Basil J Ammori (born 17 March 1994) is a British activist known for co-founding the group, Palestine Action.
-The UK government declared the group a proscribed terrorist organisation in 2025; by October over 2000 people had been arrested.
-She has challenged the proscription in the courts and the Court of Appeal has supported her right to do so.
+Huda Ammori (born 17 March 1994) is a British activist known for co-founding the group Palestine Action.
+The UK government proscribed the group a terrorist organisation in 2025; by October, over 2000 people had been arrested on terrorism charges.
+She has challenged the lawfulness of the proscription in the High Court of Justice, which in February 2026 ruled that the proscription was unlawful.
+The government said it would appeal.
+The Court of Appeal ruled that the proscription was lawful on 15 June 2026.

 Biography

 Early life

-Ammori was born in Bradford, West Yorkshire to a Palestinian father Basil Ammori and an Iraqi mother Almira Al-Abadi, a surgeon and a doctor respectively, and grew up in Bolton, Greater Manchester.
-Her paternal family were forced out of their home during the 1967 Naksa when her father was a child.
-The IDF attacked his home, forcing him to flee to Iraq.
-Her father's grandfather had been shot by British soldiers after a 1936 uprising and later the family home was destroyed.
-Her parents separated.
-Huda later gave evidence to a medical tribunal about an assault by her father after she insulted his new partner.
+Ammori was born in Bradford, West Yorkshire to a Palestinian father, Basil Ammori, and an Iraqi mother, Almira Al-Abadi, a surgeon and a doctor respectively, and grew up in Bolton, Greater Manchester.
+In an interview, Ammori described her family history, stating that her paternal family had been displaced during the 1967 Naksa when her father was a child, that the family home was attacked, forcing him to flee to Iraq, and that her great-grandfather was shot by British soldiers following a 1936 uprising, after which the family home was destroyed.

 Education and early work

 In 2015, Ammori volunteered at a refugee camp in Lesbos.
-Upon returning to the UK, she studied at the University of Manchester for a degree in International Business, Finance and Economics.
-Later, after learning of her university's investment in the trade and manufacturing of weapons for Israel, she founded the Manchester University chapter of the international BDS Movement.
+Upon returning to the UK, she studied international business, finance and economics at the University of Manchester.
+Later, after learning of her university's investment in the trade and manufacturing of weapons for Israel, she founded the Manchester University chapter of the international Boycott, Divestment and Sanctions (BDS) Movement.
 The group led a number of successful boycott campaigns.

 In 2017, Ammori organised a talk at the University of Manchester by Marika Sherwood, as part of Israeli Apartheid Week, titled "A Holocaust survivor's story and the Balfour declaration".
 Sherwood's talk was subtitled "You're doing to the Palestinians what the Nazis did to me", and recounted her time in the Budapest Ghetto.
 After meeting with the Israeli Ambassador to the United Kingdom, Mark Regev, the University of Manchester requested that the subtitle be removed and imposed additional conditions on the event.
 The university also replaced the event chairs with their own appointees.
 In response to these events coming to light, Ammori said, "In educational institutions there shouldn't be any sort of lobbying from foreign governments."
 Ammori graduated from the University of Manchester in 2018.